LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 }
 ```

-Again, we're creating two properties: when is at the same location of the geoobject, and another one far from it.
+Again, we're creating two properties: when is at the same location as the geoobject, and another one far from it.
 Only one should be found in the search results.

-And this is how our current test suite looks like: green!
+And this is what our current test suite looks like: green!

 ![Property search test](images/test-suite-after-property-geosearch.png)